Freddie Freeman Player Props: Dodgers vs. Orioles

-On Monday, Freddie Freeman (.615 slugging percentage in past 10 games, including three home runs) and the Los Angeles Dodgers play the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
+On Tuesday, Freddie Freeman (.732 slugging percentage in past 10 games, including three home runs) and the Los Angeles Dodgers play the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
 First pitch is at 7:05 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Mets.
+He collected two extra-base hits in his last appearance (3-for-5 with a double and a triple) against the Orioles.

 Freddie Freeman Game Info & Props vs. the Orioles